The Ultimate Wedding Planning Timeline

 If you need to order or update your passports, you’ll want to do that at this time as well.
 It generally takes 6 to 8 weeks to get a passport—sometimes longer.
 You don’t want to be rushing to get them at the last minute.

 While men’s apparel doesn’t require nearly as many consultations and fittings as dresses, measurements and ordering do take time.
 Have the men in the wedding get their suits or tuxedos ordered and ready to go for the big day.

 Attend your wedding shower.

 If loved ones are throwing you a bridal shower, generally it’s around this time.
 Get ready to attend, relax and enjoy your special day with family and friends.
 Once the wedding shower is over, plan to send out thank you cards within the next few weeks so they arrive in plenty of time before the wedding.

 Your wedding is one of the biggest days of your life, and you deserve to feel your best.
 If you have someone specific in mind to pamper you on your wedding day, you’ll want to be sure and schedule your appointments before schedules fill up.
 It’s also good to plan for a trial run and a quick cut/color a few weeks before the wedding so you can get a good idea of how your hair and makeup will look.

 Organize wedding favors and bridal party gifts.

 Now you’re starting to get into the nitty-gritty details.
-At this point you should be finalizing what you want to give as wedding favors to your guests, as well as special gifts for your bridal party, parents, grandparents, and other guests of honor.
-You want to be sure you give yourself plenty of time to order the special gifts online or make them if you opt for the DIY route.
+At this point, you should be finalizing what you want to give as wedding favors to your guests, as well as special gifts for your bridal party, parents, grandparents and other guests of honor.
+You want to be sure you give yourself plenty of time to order the special gifts online or make them if you opt to go the DIY route.

 Send out the wedding invitations.